Office Location: Newtown Square, PA with remote opportunities available

-- Attends continuing education workshops, webinars, etc., for coding and documentation integrity and compliance.
+- Attends continuing education workshops, webinars, etc., for coding and documentation integrity quality and compliance.

 - Perform other duties as assigned.

-- RHIA/RHIT with CCS required.
-CDIP or CCDS is highly preferred and may be required after one year of employment.
+- RN/BSN with CDIP or CCDS required.
+CCS is highly preferred and may be required after one year of employment.
 (Assistance is available for preparation.)

 - Certifications and/or professional license must be maintained as a condition of employment.